bahrus/xtal-sip/README.md

 When it comes to cross package resolution, on the other hand, the only proposal on the table is import maps.
 But whether import maps are going to be there for the long haul remains an open question, in my mind.
 It has been [sitting behind a flag since version 74 in Chrome, and no release date has been announced](https://www.chromestatus.com/feature/5315286962012160).
 Part of the reason for its languishing behind the flag, I think, is the lackluster response from other vendor browsers.
 It is [well polyfilled](https://github.com/guybedford/es-module-shims), at least.

-Firefox is taking a bit of a [Of course...](https://www.youtube.com/watch?v=VBn8XttrSew)  [approach to the question](https://github.com/mozilla/standards-positions/issues/146).
+Firefox is taking a bit of a [Of course...](https://www.youtube.com/watch?v=VBn8XttrSew)  [approach to the question](https://github.com/mozilla/standards-positions/issues/146), which I suppose is more than can be said of Safari.
 Relying on bare import resolution still feels much more tenuous than I'd like.
 The strongest case for relying on bare import resolution is there is no better competing alternative, for now.
 I think, though, without some assurance of the longevity of the specification, it will be an uphill battle building the infrastructure around import maps that it so sorely needs.
 VS Code / TypeScript support is quite confusing and inconsistent, as far as supporting bare import specifiers.
 Ironically, VSCode is more helpful in this regard if one sticks with JS.
-I would be motivated to raise bug reports in VS Code / TypeScript's crushing sea of issues, but on what basis can I argue that they are under any obligation to support this "standard" in its current state?
+I would be motivated to raise bug reports in VS Code / TypeScript's crushing sea of issues, but on what basis can I argue that they are under any obligation to support this "standard" without cross-browser endorsement?

 Back to the good:

-1. It seems (by design) that the strict rules that govern bare import specifiers happens to be largely compatible with the considerably more lenient rules that bundling tools like webpack and Parcel support, and which developers have grown used to using, even during development.
+1. It seems (by design) that the strict rules that govern bare import specifiers happens to be largely compatible with the considerably more lenient rules that bundling tools like webpack and Parcel support.
+Tools which developers have grown used to using, even during development.
 2. For those of us who enjoy the lightweight, instantaneous feedback of build-less development, the es-dev-server does a great job of server-side "polyfilling" import maps (or bare import specifiers with package.json serving as a substitute for import maps, to be accurate).
+Other solutions from snowpack are also consistent with bare import specifiers.

 Back to the bad:

 However, even in the sphere of web component development, not all web component libraries are making themselves compatible with the es-dev-server.
 Some of that is due to legacy / backwards compatibility needs, which hopefully will fade with time.
 But another looming cause is that a sizable portion of web component libraries are built on stencil (and perhaps other JSX libraries), which tends to work best with a bundling step, even during development.
 The fact that the library uses JSX means that some compiling will be necessary anyway, so from that point of view, they may not care much.
 But it does mean that there's a bit of a rift there.
 I've tried, unsuccessfully, to use Ionic components, and Shoelace components, using bare import specifiers and the es-dev-server.
-On the other hand Ionic and shoelace both provide easy CDN url's.
-But pointing a library exclusively to a CDN url in the raw code doesn't seem like the right solution.
+On the other hand Ionic and Shoelace both provide easy CDN url's.
+But pointing a library exclusively to a (versioned) CDN url in the raw code doesn't seem like the right solution.

 Another weakness of import maps, in my mind, is it isn't easy to collapse mappings of multiple bare import endpoints to a single bundled (CDN) url.
-Perhaps this will come with bundled exchanges, but my guess is bundled exchanges will land in all browsers by the end of the decade, when the igalium-based browser reaches 99% market share.
-It still seems to be only google people spearheading this initiative.
+Perhaps this will come with bundled exchanges, but my guess is bundled exchanges will land in all browsers by the end of the decade, when the Igalium-based browser reaches 99% market share.
+It still seems to be only Google people spearheading this initiative.
 So what to do until then?

 Back to the good: